hgilles06/geo-vision-labeler/README.md

 - **OpenAI Classification:** Uses the OpenAI models such as GPT-4 or GPT-3.5 via either the Azure OpenAI API or the OpenAI API.
 - **Open-Source Classification:** Uses a Hugging Face language model (e.g. Llama 3.2) via a text-generation pipeline.
+- **CLIP Classification (Fallback):** The CLIP model is used as a fallback when the primary pipeline (vision LLM + Classifier) fails to generate a valid label (i.e., a label not included in the list of classes).
+In such cases, the CLIP model selects the most likely class from the provided list.
+While the CLIP model can also be used as a standalone classifier, testing has shown that it is not reliable enough to fully replace the vision LLM + Classifier pipeline.

 ![Pipeline](pipeline.png)